sighol/foundationdb-bin-pkgbuild/README.md

 This package contains foundationdb binaries for both the server and the client.

-This package was created because the foundationdb AUR packages was based on the DEB packages and wasn't using systemd.
+This package was created because the foundationdb AUR packages was based on the DEB packages and weren't using systemd.

 After installation, remember to configure a database.
-For example using
+For example, using

 ```bash
 fdbcli --exec configure new single memory